 State law requires us to have our state ID card with us at all times while working.

 Anyone working in the area of termite inspection or treatment should be state certified in the category of Wood Destroying Organisms(WDO) OR their ID should be stamped “WDO Inspector”.

 It is perfectly acceptable for you to ask to see these credentials to guarantee the technician/sales person has had the additional training in termite inspection, biology, control, and treatment, which is required by the State of Florida.

-These inspections are based upon what is “visible and evident” at time of inspection only.
+These inspections are based on what is “visible and evident” at the time of inspection only.
 Since termites may live deep inside the wood, behind wall coverings, or under insulation in an attic, we can only see a portion of your home.
 When we say “I don’t see anything today” it means just that.
 There is no visible evidence today.

 We have more than 20 species of termites in the winter paradise of Florida.
 In our specific area, the structure damaging termites can be grouped into two basic groups – subterranean termites and drywood termites.
 Subterranean termites live PRIMARILY in the soil below the surface while drywood termites live right in the wood.